FalyDevs/myEverything/README pls.md

         I couldn't believe it!
 People still sends letter! so after a lot of thinking about how tradinional postmans didn't get new techs yet, I decided I have to update myself    "I don't wanna be a postman, I want to be a BackEnd Developer!"
 (So I could work from home and take care of my baby!)

  3. What would I do to get there?
-        This, my friend who is reading this readme.md, is yet to be seen.
-Hold my hand in this adventour and see the wonders the world has reserved for a single brain cell who     surrender his entire career to pursue the dream of a dreamer, becoming a BED person (BackEnd Developer it sounds so much better as BED Person)
+        This, my friend who is reading this README pls.md, is yet to be seen.
+Hold my hand in this adventure and see the wonders the world has reserved for a single brain cell who     surrender his entire career to pursue the dream of a dreamer, becoming a BED person (BackEnd Developer it sounds so much better as BED Person)

- --------------------------------------------------MY MAIN BRANCH AND EVERYTHING YOU ARE GOING TO FIND HERE------------------------------------------------------------------
+-------------MY MAIN BRANCH AND EVERYTHING YOU ARE GOING TO FIND HERE----------------

 I would update this section everytime I commit new projects to my main branch.
 Some description about the projects include.